kimjoyc/LeetCode/DataStructures/README.md

 ## Remove Nth Node From End of List
 ### Problem Statement
 Given the head of a linked list, you are tasked with removing the nth node from the end of the list and returning its head.
 ### Solution
-Utilize a two-pointer approach to traverse the linked list.
-Move the fast pointer ahead by n+1 steps, creating a gap of n nodes between fast and slow pointers.
-Proceed to move both pointers until the fast pointer reaches the end.
-Adjust the next pointer of the slow pointer to remove the nth node.
+Implement a two-pointer approach to navigate through the linked list.
+Advance the fast pointer by n+1 steps, establishing a gap of n nodes between the fast and slow pointers.
+Continue moving both pointers until the fast pointer reaches the end.
+Modify the next pointer of the slow pointer to eliminate the nth node.
+The algorithm involves creating a dummy node for handling edge cases, moving the fast pointer ahead by n+1 steps, traversing the list with both pointers until the fast pointer reaches the end, adjusting the slow pointer's next pointer to remove the nth node, and finally returning the updated head of the linked list.
+The time complexity is O(N) (linear time), where N is the number of nodes, and the space complexity is O(1) (constant space).

-Algorithm:
-Create a dummy node for simplifying edge cases.
-Move the fast pointer ahead by n + 1 steps.
-Traverse the list with both pointers until the fast pointer reaches the end.
-Adjust the slow pointer's next pointer to remove the nth node.
-Return the updated head of the linked list.
-Complexity:
-Time Complexity: O(N) - Linear time where N is the number of nodes.
-Space Complexity: O(1) - Constant space.

 ## Palindromic Substrings
 ### Problem Statement
 Given a string s, return the number of palindromic substrings in it.
 ### Solution
-The solution involves expanding around each character in the string and checking for palindromic substrings.
-We handle both odd and even-length palindromes separately.

-Algorithm
-Initialize a variable count to 0 to store the count of palindromic substrings.

-Loop through each character in the string.

-For each character, consider it as the center of a potential palindrome and expand outward to find palindromes with odd length.
-Increment the count for each palindrome found.

-Reset the indices for the even-length palindrome and repeat the expansion process.

-Return the total count of palindromic substrings.

-Time Complexity
-The time complexity of this solution is O(n^2), where n is the length of the input string.
-This is because, in the worst case, we might need to expand around each character, and for each character, the expansion process can take O(n) time.
+The solution efficiently identifies palindromic substrings in a given string by iterating through each character and expanding around it to find both odd and even-length palindromes separately.
+The algorithm initializes a count variable to track the number of palindromic substrings.
+It operates with a time complexity of O(n^2), where n is the length of the input string, due to the potential need to expand around each character.
+The space complexity is O(1) as it utilizes only a constant amount of extra space.

-Space Complexity
-The space complexity is O(1) as we use only a constant amount of extra space.
+## Pacific Atlantic Water Flow
+### Problem Statement
+Given an island represented by an m x n matrix where each cell contains the height above sea level, find and return the grid coordinates where rainwater can flow from the cell to both the Pacific and Atlantic oceans.
+### Solution
+The problem addresses identifying grid coordinates on an island where rainwater can flow to both the Pacific and Atlantic oceans.
+The island is represented by an m x n matrix, with each cell denoting the height above sea level.
+The solution employs Depth-First Search (DFS) to traverse the matrix, marking cells reachable from either the Pacific or Atlantic oceans.
+Starting from the top and left edges, cells that can reach the Pacific are marked, and similarly, cells that can reach the Atlantic are marked from the bottom and right edges.
+The marked cells are then examined to find coordinates where rainwater can flow to both oceans.
+The implementation includes a class Solution with methods for DFS and the main logic, with example usage provided in the main function.
+The time complexity is O(m * n), where m and n are the matrix dimensions, and the space complexity is also O(m * n) due to the matrices used for marking reachable cells.